All Episodes

 But the political side of it is it doesn't work any better.

-Uh that is, it's an electoral loser.
+That is, it's an electoral loser.

-The GOP, uh, pursuant to the last caller, has unilaterally disarmed in the last decade on so many issues.
+The GOP, pursuant to the last caller, has unilaterally disarmed in the last decade on so many issues.

-You know, the tobacco nanny state, education, getting in bed with the education unions, unemployment benefit increases.
+Unilateral disarmament on spending, immigration, campaign finance, energy, the environment, you know, the tobacco nanny state, education, getting in bed with the education unions, unemployment benefit increases.

-Talk about creating the laws under which you live, the people spoke in California.
+Talk about creating the laws under which you live.

 But Schwarzenegger's out there saying, telling gay backers don't give up.

-Like they overturned the amendment in Colorado a few years ago on preferences for certain individuals.
+We'll have some court overturn this, like they overturned the amendment in Colorado a few years ago on preferences for certain individuals.

 That's unilateral disarmament.